How to Make Waves: A Guide to Turn Nappy Hair Into 360-Degree Waves

-I began my aquatic adventure more than a decade ago when I was introduced to my first du-rag When creating 360° waves, think “training”.
-As with any training, consistency is imperative, and form is indicative to your success.
-Keep in mind that practice makes perfect, and perfect practice makes practice perfect.
-Please do not be discouraged by slow results initially, the final product will be worth your effort.
+I began my aquatic adventure more than a decade ago when I was introduced to my first du-rag.
+When creating 360-degree waves, think about “training."
+As with any training, consistency is imperative and form is indicative of your success.
+Keep in mind that practice makes perfect.
+Please do not be discouraged by slow results initially; the final product will be worth your effort.

 First of all, let me say that women love a man with nice hair.
 The gentler sex has and always will be man’s primary motivation.
 Your hard work has paid off when you get your first compliment, yearning look, or caress from a lady.
 Guys will also appreciate your wavy cranium; they will look upon your scalp with awe and envy.
 With no further ado, we proceed.

 These items should be attainable readily at your local hair supply store or online.

 I mention water first because besides it being a generally abundant resource, it is important in the wave growing process for a couple of reasons.